How Much Does a 401(k) Plan Cost Employers?

 Not sure what the difference between an investment advisor and a recordkeeper is?
 Let’s break it down.

 Investment Advisor: Builds and maintains the plan, manages the portfolios, and helps navigate compliance.
 As your investment advisor, Carbon Collective can also help you evaluate recordkeepers and select one that will work best with your plan and payroll system.
 Learn more about how our 401(k) payroll integration works.
-We generally charge $100/month if the plan is below $500k in assets under management (AUM – the cumulative amount of all of the participants’ holdings).
-Once it’s above $500k, we switch to charging 0.25% of AUM, which is our standard management fee.
+If you have an existing advisor, we charge 10% less than what you're paying them today.
+If you don't our fees are generally below industry standard and you can expect a lot more.

 Recordkeeper: Their primary role is to keep track of the money in the plan — who is participating in the plan, what each participant owns, and what money is coming in or out.
 They handle other parts as well, including sending out account statements and they own the portal employees log in to review balances and make adjustments.
 The recordkeeper will generally charge you three monthly fees: